-he Plan serves many functions and is to be used in a variety of ways including, but not limited to, the following:
+The Plan serves many functions and is to be used in a variety of ways including, but not limited to, the following:

-- The Master Plan is a general statement of the City's goals and policies and provides a single, comprehensive view of the community's desire for the future. - The Master Plan serves as an aid in daily decision-making.
-The goals and policies outlined in the Master Plan guide the Planning Commission and City Council in their deliberations on zoning, subdivisions, capital improvements, and other matters relating to land use and development.
-This provides a stable, long-term basis for decision-making. - The Master Plan attempts to coordinate public improvements and private development.
-For example, public investments such as road improvements should be located in areas identified in the Master Plan as having the greatest benefit to the City and its residents. - The Master Plan serves as an educational tool and gives citizens, property owners, developers, and adjacent communities a clear indication of the City's direction for the future. - The Master Plan provides the statutory foundation upon which zoning decisions are based.
-The Michigan Zoning Enabling Act (P.A.
-110 of 2006, as amended) requires that the zoning ordinance be in Introduction
+- Vision: The Master Plan lays out the future vision of Troy, as well as a road map with goals policies, strategies and actions to achieve that vision. - Aid in daily decision-making: The Master Plan guides the Planning Commission, City Council, and other City bodies in their deliberations.
+It provides a stable, long-term basis for decisionmaking. - Statutory Basis: The Master Plan provides the statutory basis upon which zoning decisions are made.
+The Michigan Planning Enabling Act (P.A.
+33 of 2008, as amended) requires that the zoning ordinance be based upon a plan designed to promote the public health, safety and general welfare.
+Public/Private Coordination: The Master Plan attempts to coordinate public improvements and private developments supported by the Capital Improvements Plan.
+For example, public investments such as road or sewer and water improvements should be located in areas identified in the Plan as resulting in the greatest benefit to the City and its residents. - The Master Plan serves as an educational tool and gives citizens, property owners, developers, and adjacent communities a clear indication of the City's direction for the future.

+The difference between the Master Plan